Nitayah/Business_analysis_superstore/README.md

 This project explores the Superstore dataset to identify sales temporal and geographical patterns, loss drivers, and opportunities for improvement.
 Using Tableau, I created interactive dashboards that highlight trends across time, product categories, and geographies.
 The analysis is supported by data validation and calculated fields designed to surface actionable business insights.

 ## Main Insights
--Consumer-driven sales: Sales are primarily driven by the Consumer segment and strongly correlate with discount patterns.
+- Consumer-driven sales: Sales are primarily driven by the Consumer segment and strongly correlate with discount patterns.
 Targeted discount campaigns can help recover sales during low-activity periods.

--Losses from discounts: Several mid-performing states generate significant losses due to aggressive discounting.
+- Losses from discounts: Several mid-performing states generate significant losses due to aggressive discounting.
 Chain-level intervention is required to enforce responsible discount policies.

--Unprofitable products: Specific sub-categories (e.g., Tables) contain products that are consistently unprofitable.
+- Unprofitable products: Specific sub-categories (e.g., Tables) contain products that are consistently unprofitable.
 These items should either be discounted more carefully or removed from the inventory.

 ## Data Cleaning
 The dataset was reviewed to ensure reliable analysis.
 All columns had correct data types, and no missing or invalid values were identified.